ronb-tech/elementorTest/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
+3. For each repository, please ensure to enter the directory separately before running installation or other commands.
-3. Install dependencies using `npm install`.
+4. Install dependencies using `npm install`.
-4. Run the development server using `npm start`.
+5. Run the development server using `npm start`.

 # Environment variables for BE